Summengardin/scripts_seaonics/jetson-orin-flash/wsl_setup.md

 > source ~/.bashrc
 or reboot

+# Step 8: Power mode
+In the upper right hand corner of the Orin UI change the power-mode to 50W and reboot

 # Troubleshooting
 ## Terminal won't open
 If the terminal won't open after flashing and installing jetpack on the orin go into language settings and change the language.